 - The average student spent 13 hours per month in the program during the school year

 - 89% of regularly participating students set personal goals with the help of an instructor

 “My daughter has improved.
 She does things in a timely manner now.
 It’s easier for her to complete quiet tasks on time.” – Parent

 “My son is very confident.
 He listens more and he communicates more often.” – Parent

 “I have noticed more and more children wanting to read more…the children are receiving better grades – it’s great to see!” – Homeless provider

 “The instructor and volunteers helped make the children more productive with their homework and also taught them how to interact with strangers and to develop relationships.” – Homeless provider

-For more information, contact HCEF’s Afterschool and Enrichment Manager.
+For more information, contact HCEF’s Afterschool and Enrichment Director.